chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

-# Install and Configure Splunk Enterprise
+# Install and Configure Splunk Enterprise Components

 ### Contents <a name="toc"></a>